tarynpratt/tarynpivots.com/content/post/migrating-40tb-sql-server-database.md

 excerpt: Moving 40TB of data - table by table to a new database, then using an availability group to migrate it to a new server.
 ---

-Initially, I wasn’t sure whether to write about this migration project, but when I randomly asked <a href="https://twitter.com/tarynpivots/status/1234966141526671360" target="_blank">if people would be interested</a>, the response was overwhelming.
+Initially, I wasn’t sure whether to write about this migration project, but when I randomly asked [if people would be interested](https://twitter.com/tarynpivots/status/1234966141526671360), the response was overwhelming.
 This was a long, kind of boring, very repetitive, and at times incredibly frustrating project, but I learned a lot, and maybe someone else will learn from this too.
 There may be far better ways to move this amount of data.
 In the path I went down, there was a huge amount of juggling that had to take place  (I’ll explain that later).
 Thankfully, I’m a decent juggler.

 While most people are probably interested in what we do with our primary SQL Servers (the servers that run Stack Overflow and the Stack Exchange network of sites), this post isn’t about those servers.
 This post is about what I called a miscellaneous server in a [previous post](https://www.tarynpivots.com/post/how-we-upgraded-stackoverflow-to-sql-server-2017/) - more specifically, it’s about the migration of our traffic log data.

 ## Background

 Our HAProxy<sup>1</sup> logs aka traffic logs, are currently stored on two SQL Servers, one in New York, and one in Colorado.
 While we store a minimal summary of the traffic data, we have a lot of it.
 At the beginning of 2019, we had about 4.5 years of data, totaling about 38TB.
 The database was initially designed to have a single table for each day.
-This meant that at the start of 2019 we had approximately 1600 tables in a single database with multiple database files (due to the <a href="https://docs.microsoft.com/en-us/sql/sql-server/maximum-capacity-specifications-for-sql-server?view=sql-server-ver15" target="_blank">16TB size limit of data files</a>).
-Each table had a <a href="https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?view=sql-server-ver15" target="_blank">clustered columnstore index</a>, which held anywhere from 100-400 million rows in it.
+This meant that at the start of 2019 we had approximately 1600 tables in a single database with multiple database files (due to the [16TB size limit of data files](https://docs.microsoft.com/en-us/sql/sql-server/maximum-capacity-specifications-for-sql-server?view=sql-server-ver15)).
+Each table had a [clustered columnstore index](https://docs.microsoft.com/en-us/sql/relational-databases/indexes/columnstore-indexes-overview?view=sql-server-ver15), which held anywhere from 100-400 million rows in it.

 I had to move the data from their existing daily tables into a new structure — one table for each month.
 This needed to be completed on both the NY and CO servers, and the data was stored on spinny drives (Eeek).
 No matter what, it was going to be painful and slow.